Gladstone Parish

-Gladstone is a civil parish in Sunbury County, New Brunswick, Canada.
+Gladstone is a geographic parish in Sunbury County, New Brunswick, Canada.

-For governance purposes it is divided between the villages of Fredericton Junction and Tracy and the local service district of the parish of Gladstone, all of which are members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between the villages of Fredericton Junction and Tracy and the local service district of the parish of Gladstone, all of which were members of Capital Region Service Commission (RSC11).

 Origin of name

 The parish was named in honour of William Ewart Gladstone, Prime Minister of the United Kingdom until his defeat shortly after the House of Assembly began its 1874 session.

 History

 Gladstone was erected in 1874 from Blissville Parish.